 Nonylphenol has been shown to act as an obesity enhancing chemical or obesogen, though it has paradoxically been shown to have anti-obesity properties.
 Growing embryos and newborns are particularly vulnerable when exposed to nonylphenol because low-doses can disrupt sensitive processes that occur during these important developmental periods.
 Prenatal and perinatal exposure to nonylphenol has been linked with developmental abnormalities in adipose tissue and therefore in metabolic hormone synthesis and release.
 Specifically, by acting as an estrogen mimic, nonylphenol has generally been shown to interfere with hypothalamic appetite control.
 The hypothalamus responds to the hormone leptin, which signals the feeling of fullness after eating, and nonylphenol has been shown to both increase and decrease eating behavior by interfering with leptin signaling in the midbrain.
-Nonylphenol has been shown nimic the action of leptin on neuropeptide Y and anorectic POMC neurons, which has an anti-obesity effect by decreasing eating behavior.
+Nonylphenol has been shown mimic the action of leptin on neuropeptide Y and anorectic POMC neurons. which has an anti-obesity effect by decreasing eating behavior.
 This was seen when estrogen or estrogen mimics were injected into the ventromedial hypothalamus.
 On the other hand, nonylphenol has been shown to increase food intake and have obesity enhancing properties by lowering the expression of these anorexigenic neurons in the brain.
 Additionally, nonylphenol affects the expression of ghrelin: an enzyme produced by the stomach that stimulates appetite.
 Ghrelin expression is positively regulated by estrogen signaling in the stomach, and it is also important in guiding the differentiation of stem cells into adipocytes (fat cells).
-Thus, acting as an estrogen mimic, prenatal and perinatal exposure to nonylphenol has been shown to adipocytes (fat cells).
-Thus, acting as an estrogen mimic, prenatal and perinatal exposure to nonylphenol has been shown to affect insulin signaling in the liver of adult male rats.
+Thus, acting as an estrogen mimic, prenatal and perinatal exposure to nonylphenol has been shown to increase appetite and encourage the body to store fat later in life.
+Finally, long-term exposure to nonylphenol has been shown to affect insulin signaling in the liver of adult male rats.